nwsw/nwc2utsk/readme.txt

 Shape Notes (nwsw)
 This script allows you to modify a selection, or all visible parts, to use shape notes.

-Retrograde (nwsw)
-This script is used to retrograde selected notation in a staff.

 Bar Number Demo (nwsw)
 This script shows how to add bar lines to selected notation in a staff.